Milkdromeda-333/portfolio-old/README.md

 - I had a hard time with styling, specifically with styles over-riding others because of specificity.
 It was mostly caused by my use of html element selectord instead of class selectors.

-- If text is not centering, try text-align: center!
+- background noise is from https://fffuel.co/

 Known bugs: